ephraimbuddy/airflow/CONTRIBUTING.rst

     # starting at the root of the project
     $ pwd
     ~/airflow
-    # change to the airflow directory
-    $ cd airflow
     $ alembic revision -m "add new field to db" Generating
     ~/airflow/airflow/migrations/versions/12341123_add_new_field_to_db.py